Role of the organ scholar

 The College remunerates organ scholars with an honorarium of £300 in the first academic year and then £500 in subsequent years, together with accommodation in the Garden Quad (during the first year), and Front Quad (during subsequent years) at the standard rental rate.
 Both rooms are provided with a piano, allowing convenient opportunity for practice.
 Regular lessons are also provided with an organ and/or conducting teacher of the organ scholar’s choice, with the cost paid for by the College.
 Balliol normally appoints organ scholars on a biannual cycle.
 In the second year of an organ scholar’s tenure, an organist from outside assists the organ scholar.

-To apply you will need to complete an application form, which is normally available from the start of July.
-If shortlisted, you will be invited to come to Oxford in September to participate in the interview and audition process.
+To apply you will need to complete an application form, which is normally available from the start of July, by noon on 1 September.
+If shortlisted, you will be invited to come to Oxford in September to participate in the Musical Assessment Round.
 Please see the University’s Organ Scholarship website for full details.
-It is a requirement that organ scholars study any subject that is offered by Balliol at undergraduate level, with the exception of Medicine, Biomedical Sciences, Classics, and Joint Schools with Classics: please check Oxford University’s web page regarding course availability.
-To be successfully admitted as an organ scholar you will need to satisfy both academic and musical requirements, and are assessed in terms of the former against the standard selection criteria for all undergraduate applicants at Oxford.
+It is a requirement that organ scholars study any subject that is offered by Balliol at undergraduate level, with the exception of Medicine and Biomedical Sciences.
+Those who are successful in the Musical Assessment Round will be invited to make a UCAS application with the college that has selected them as first choice.
+Depending on successful performance in any pre-interview tests administered by their chosen subject, applicants will then be invited for full academic assessment in December, alongside other candidates for their subject.

 We are always delighted to hear from prospective applicants: please contact the Senior Organ Scholar, Benjamin Gardner, who would be more than happy to answer any questions you may have.
 Should you have any questions about the admissions process, please contact the Undergraduate Administrator.